DAIRY FREE II GLUTEN FREE II VEGAN II SOY FREE II NUT FREE II PALEO II SESAME FREE II EGG FREE II FISH FREE II SHELLFISH FREE II SUGAR FREE

 Method

-1. Start by cooking the brown rice in copious amounts of water for 40 minutes or following the packet's instructions.
-Blend the coriander, oil, garlic, salt & pepper in a Nutri bullet or similar till smooth and add to the rice once cooked and drained.
+2. Blend the coriander, oil, garlic, salt & pepper in a Nutri bullet or similar till smooth and add to the rice once cooked and drained.
+Leave to the side.

-2. Heat a saucepan and add the blended garlic, chilli and ginger with a little oil and whole cumin seeds and cook for 3/4 minutes.
+3. For the cauliflower curry, heat a saucepan and add the blended garlic, chilli and ginger with a little oil and whole cumin seeds and cook for 3/4 minutes.

 Looking for anything?